-Dear English-speaking readers, this page is an automatic Google translation from a post originally written in French.
-My apologies for the weird sentences and the funny mistakes that could have been generated during the process.
-If you can read French, click on the French flag below to access the original text:
+Dear English-speaking readers, this page is an automatic translation made from a post originally written in French.
+My apologies for any strange sentences and funny mistakes that may have been generated during the process.
+If you are reading French, click on the French flag below to access the original and correct text:

 Finally, a small series "special divers".
 Observe this carrier which is cut out in Chinese shadow, on the pebble beach of Tulamben.

-Finally, a sign displayed in the center Eco-Dive, Jemeluk (Amed) ...
-Gentlemen, think twice about making a diver's eyes soft!
+Finally, a sign displayed in the center Eco-DiveGentlemen, think twice before making eyes at a female diver!